On the Water

 Kennack Sands, about 15 minutes drive South, is a lovely sandy beach, with easy access, loos and a cafe, making it ideal for young children, and the second beach is dog friendly.
 Coverack beach is another good family option, as it is right in the village, so near to the Roskilly’s ice-cream shop, cafe, and pub.
 Teenagers and grown-up kids love Rinsey, (about 4 miles beyond Helston on the Penzance road) for rock-pools, rock-scrambling and a tin mine to explore on the top of the cliff.

-Gwithian, near Hayle, is very long, backed by dunes and popular with kite-surfers and dog-walkers – this is one of our favourites for a windy winter walk.
+Gwithian, near Hayle, is very long, backed by dunes and popular with kite-surfers and dog-walkers – this is a favourite walk for a windy winter walk.
 Another perfect place to head to in the cooler months is Porthleven, as there is a nice long beach, a woodland walk around Loe Bar, and a couple of pubs to cosy up in afterwards.

-The Shipwrights Arms in Helford is the nearest option for eating, and we run it, so please come and say hello!
+The Shipwrights Arms in Helford is the nearest option for eating.
 There is also a pub on the other side of the river, easily accessed by a five minute ferry ride, called the Ferryboat Inn, which has a lovely sandy beach and is a fantastic spot for a drink and some mussels and chips.

 Other local pubs to try include the excellent Five Pilchards at Porthallow, New Inn at Manaccan, Prince of Wales at Newtown, the Cadgwith Inn and the ever cosy Trengilly Wartha at Constantine.